There’s a lot happening in the sales enablement world right now.

 With the updated statistic (thanks to SiriusMinds) that 67% of the buyer’s journey now takes place digitally, the best way forward is to get the balance right between CRM, sales methodology and analytics to create a seamless experience for customers at every stage of their journey.

-As creators of interactive sales enablement content and interactive experiences, we know a thing or two about sales enablement.
+As creators of interactive sales enablement content and experiences, we know a thing or two about effective sales enablement methodologies.
 So, let’s talk through some of the reasons why technology and methodology really need to come together for an effective sales enablement strategy going forward.

 Sales tech is good – but it won’t close deals alone

 In the past few years, CRM systems and other sales and marketing tech has becoming increasingly popular for businesses to adopt.
 But there’s a disconnect, leading to a high install, low adoption rate and the feeling that something’s just… missing.

 Making these tech solutions – including interactive presentations and experiences – available to sales teams is great.
 They can allow your sales team to access content and information they need easily, as well as collaborating seamlessly with other teams and increasing productivity.

 However, if there’s a problem within your sales processes and all you’re doing is throwing tech at it, without actually addressing the problem itself, that problem will not go away.

 Worst case scenario is that you’ll still have the main problem, plus the extra administrative responsibility of the CRM and another distraction for your sales team.